redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 >
 > Check out the settings (or [docs](https://docs.netlify.com/visitor-access/identity/)) for Identity over at Netlify for more options, including allowing users to create accounts rather than having to be invited, add third party login buttons for Bitbucket, GitHub, GitLab and Google, receive webhooks when someone logs in, and more!

 Believe it or not, that's it!
 Authentication with Redwood is a breeze and we're just getting started.
-Expect more magic soon!
+Now let's get this site working in production.

 ## Deployment